Skip to main content

 OpenID Connect sits on top of OAuth 2.0 and adds the piece OAuth deliberately left out: identity.
 When a user authenticates through OIDC, the authorization server returns an ID token, a signed JWT containing claims like sub (subject identifier), email, name, and aud (audience).
 The discovery endpoint at /.well-known/openid-configuration publishes the issuer's public keys, token endpoints, and supported scopes, which lets clients verify tokens without pre-shared secrets.

-OAuth 2.1 (draft-15, March 2026) consolidates the best practices from RFC 9700 into a single specification.
+OAuth 2.1 consolidates the best practices from RFC 9700 into a single specification.
 It removes Implicit and ROPC entirely and requires PKCE for all flows.
-It's still an Internet-Draft, not a finalized RFC.
+As of its 15th draft (March 2026), it remains an Internet-Draft, not a finalized RFC.
 OAuth 3.0 doesn't exist.

 Here's the practical takeaway: if your application has user login, you're using OIDC.
 All six APIs evaluated in this guide implement OIDC.
 The differences lie in how they handle token lifetimes, session management, and the security defaults they ship with.